thuijskens/thuijskens.github.io/_posts/2017-05-12-pydata-london.md

 The above piece of code introduces multiple concepts from hyperopt:

+* **Prior distribution specification**: hyperopt provides us with functions that we can use to describe the sampling distribution for the hyperparameters.
 * **Shared variables**: The regularization parameter `C` is used in both the linear SVM, as well as the SVM with radial-basis kernel function.
-* **Deterministic expressions in search spaces**: You can use more than the functions provided by hyperopt, like `hp.choice`, `hp.loguniform`, in the search space.
-Deterministic functions (like scikit-learn classifiers) need to be wrapped using `scope`.
+* **Deterministic expressions in search spaces**: In the search space definition, you can use more than the distribution functions provided by hyperopt (like `hp.choice`, `hp.loguniform`) Deterministic functions (like scikit-learn estimators) can also be used, but they need to be wrapped using `scope`.

-Besides a search space, the other thing you need to provide is the objective function.
+Besides a search space, the other thing we need to provide is the objective function.
+In this setting, the objective function represents some measure of performance of the machine learning model.

 ```python
 from sklearn.metrics import accuracy_score